-According to the California Building Code, Chapter 1, Section 105.2., a permit isn’t required if the fence is less than 7 feet in height.
-However, keep in mind that you still must follow any other applicable laws and ordinances.
-Not requiring a permit to build a fence doesn’t mean that you’re free to do whatever you please with the design or placement of the fence.
+According to the California Building Code, Chapter 1, Section 105.2., a permit isn’t required if the fence is less than seven feet tall.
+However, keep in mind that you must still follow any other applicable laws and ordinances.
+There are still rules about the design or placement of the fence.

 Check any local laws, or if there are restrictions made by your homeowner’s association before getting your fence installed.
-Typically, fences can’t be taller than 4 ft. for your front yard, and can’t be taller than 6 ft. for your back yard.
-Please note that this could vary based on your area, check your local ordinances beforehand to make sure you know what the restrictions are.
+Typically, fence height can’t be more than four feet for your front yard, and can’t be more than six feet in your backyard.
+These restrictions could vary based on your town’s local ordinances so be sure to find out what those are before you begin.

 Before you can begin digging on your property, it’s important for the land to be surveyed and have the utilities marked.
-This is done by contacting an Underground Service Alert organization (811) if you live in Northern California and by visiting the dig alert website if you live in Southern California.
-This service is free to use.
-Failure to call before digging can result in fines of up to $50,000.
+By doing this, you can avoid major accidents like hitting a utility line which could injure or even kill someone.
+Before you start your new fence, call the Underground Service Alert organization (811) if you live in Northern California and by visiting the dig alert website if you live in Southern California.
+This service is free to use and if you decide not to call before digging it could result in fines of up to $50,000.

 We hope you have a better idea of the laws and regulations that relate to getting a fence in California.
 Our customers have mentioned how our itemized quotes make splitting costs with their neighbors an easier process.
 We also take care of calling 811 to inspect the property so you don’t have to.